datawithibrahim/Customer-Purchase-Behaviour-Revenue-Optimization/README.md

 The same problem appears in loyalty programs.
 Companies invest heavily in loyalty tiers, assuming higher tiers lead to higher spending.
 But in practice, higher-tier customers often do not spend meaningfully more than lower-tier or even non-members.
 Rewards are given without incremental return.

-Finally, I saw major strategic decisions being made based on assumptions instead of evidence—uniform budgets across regions, identical promotions for all income groups, and equal treatment of all customers regardless of value.
+Finally, I saw major strategic decisions being made based on assumptions instead of evidence uniform budgets across regions, identical promotions for all income groups, and equal treatment of all customers regardless of value.

 This project was built to address those exact problems.
 The goal was not to showcase tools or techniques, but to produce analysis that a CEO or CFO could actually use to identify revenue risk, margin leakage, and misallocated investment.